-The Stochastic Collocation method applied to this problem produces the following results.
-Fig. 3 illustrates one typical configuration of the path-wise solution and the solution mean at time t = 0.2.
+We remark that in this case, the random flux function is no longer uniformly bounded.
+Hence, the theory developed in the paper is no directly applicable to this case.
+However, we would like to investigate whether the numerical methods developed by us apply to this rather difficult configuration.
+To this end, we apply the stochastic collocation finite volume method and present results in Fig. 6 where we illustrate one typical configuration of the path-wise solution and the solution mean at time t = 0.2.
 For this computation, we have used a 5-th order WENO solver in the spatial variable and a third-order strong stability preserving (SSP) Runge-Kutta solver for time integration, on a uniform mesh of 64 cells.
 Note that the time step is determined by the standard CFL condition.
 The figure shows a pathwise solution that is still smooth.
-The initial sinus wave is steeping but has not yet steepened into a shock wave.
-The figure clearly illustrates that the stochastic collocation finite volume method is able to resolve pathwise solutions as well as statistical quantities of interest quite well.
-Fig. 4 demonstrates the convergence results for the solution mean.
+The initial sinus wave is steepening but has not yet steepened into a shock wave.
+In Fig. 7, we demonstrate the convergence results for the solution mean.
 We plot the error vs. resolution as well as the error vs. computational time in this figure.
-The spatial discretizations considered are of the first order finite volume, second order ENO and third and fifth order WENO types.
-The results clearly show that increasing the order of the underlying spatial discretization increases the efficieny (by lowering the computational time while essentially maintaining accuracy) of the numerical method.
+The spatial discretizations considered are first order finite volume, second order ENO and third and fifth order WENO schemes.
+The numerical results clearly show that increasing the order of the underlying spatial discretization increases the efficient (by reducing CPU time while maintaining numerical accuracy) of the method.
+In figure 8, we present convergence results for the variance of the solution.
+Note that the stochastic collocation method is able to approximate the variance quite well too.